Deterministic and Randomized Actuator Scheduling With Guaranteed Performance Bounds

 \begin{example}[Power Network] The problem is to select a set of generators to be involved in the wide-area damping control of power systems.
 We apply our sparse scheduling approach on the IEEE 39-bus test system (a.k.a. the 10-machine New England Power System; see Fig. \ref{fig:IEEE-39}) \cite{atawi2013advance,liu2017minimal}.
 The single line diagram presented in this figure comprises generators ($G_i$ where $i \in [10]$), loads (arrows), transformers (double circles), buses (bold line segments with number $i \in [39]$), and lines between buses (see \cite{atawi2013advance,liu2017minimal}).

 The goal of the wide-area damping control is to damp the fluctuations between generators and synchronize all generators.
-The voltage at each generator is adjusted by the control inputs to regulate the power output.
+The voltage at each generator is adjusted by the control inputs {(e.g., HVDC lines and storages)} to regulate the power output.

 We start with a model representing the interconnection between subsystems.
 Consider the swing dynamics